 MCP: AI Agents as Security Reviewers

 The newest development is Model Context Protocol (MCP) integration.
-The idea: AI coding assistants like Claude Code call a local ContractScan MCP server during development, getting structured scan results back inline.
+AI coding assistants like Claude Code call a local ContractScan MCP server during development, getting structured scan results back inline.

 "Scan this contract for vulnerabilities before I deploy."